jmzkChain/jmzk/docs/EvtLink.md

 - Fast: The everiToken has achieved high TPS, we think that a transaction can be completed within 1 - 3 seconds considering the situation of equipment and network.

 Based on the above six characteristics, everiPay/everiPass can provide the most secure, most convenient and enjoyable services in face-to-face payments.

+For `everiPay / everiPass`, payee must use a app that supports parsing EvtLink and pushing transactions to `everiToken`.
+It is easy as we provide easy-to-use APIs and code examples for developers.
+It is similar to add AliPay / WeChat support for your store, but even much easier.

+#### Payee Code

+`Payee Code` is a static QR Code containing the address of the token receiver.
+It's another way to pay tokens based on everiToken.
+It does not support many features comparing to everiPay, for example, payers must connect to Internet for payment, and payers & payees must input amount of money manually and they won't receive notification when payment is finished automatically.

+However, payees don't need to use apps that supports this payment method.
+In fact, what payees needed to do is just using a wallet on their phone to check if they received the money from the payer.
+It is suitable for very small stores or persons.

 ## How do users use everiPay / everiPass